-Personalized instructions, or tutorials, are available to graduate students on a limited basis.
-Students wishing to enroll in an independent study must obtain an application in the Graduate Dean's Office and must seek the approval of the Dean, the Graduate Program Director, and Instructor.
+Independent studies and directed readings are available to graduate students on a very limited basis.
+Students wishing to enroll in an independent study must obtain an application in the Registrar's Office and must seek the approval of the Instructor, Graduate Program Director, and appropriate Dean.
 The application for independent study and directed readings must include justification, a syllabus, course assignments, project, or information for which the student is responsible, process of gathering information, scheduled meeting times, and other relevant information.